 SSAB’s modernized blast furnaces reduce annual costs by SEK 200 million

-SSAB’s blast furnace in Luleå, Sweden is now turning out premium quality crude iron after undergoing full modernization lasting more than three months.
+SSAB’s blast furnace in Luleå, Sweden is now turning out premium quality steel crude iron after undergoing full modernization lasting more than three months.
 The blast furnaces in Raahe, Finland were modernized as recently as 2011 and an investment in a pulverized coal injection system has now been completed there.
 This investment will reduce annual costs by around SEK 200 million from 2016 onwards.
 SSAB’s blast furnaces are now world class, which in turn enables world-leading steel products.

 “It makes me very proud to say that we now have world-class crude iron production facilities, says Olavi Huhtala, Head of SSAB Europe.
 Earlier, too, our blast furnaces ranked among the world’s most carbon-dioxide efficient.
 This summer’s installations in both Luleå and Raahe will further improve both our cost efficiency and environmental footprint.
 The investments will enable our facilities to continue producing high-class steel for many years to come.
 This means that we can now continue to develop world-leading steel applications in close collaboration with customers.